کیئر مینجمنٹ سروسز

-With enrollment in LIFEPlan Care Management, people with intellectual and development disabilities (IDD) get help finding, coordinating, and accessing the services they need.
+That’s why people with intellectual and developmental disabilities (IDD) who enroll in LIFEPlan Care Management get help finding, coordinating, and accessing the services they need.

-Through close, personal support, Care Managers coordinate healthcare, personal services and social supports, disease-related care for chronic conditions, and access to preventative care.
+Through close, personal support, Care Managers coordinate healthcare, personal services, social supports, disease-related care for chronic conditions, and access to preventative care.
 Care Management services are provided with sensitivity to cultural and language preferences.

-The Care Manager assists members in many aspects of life, including planning for IDD services, helping to maintain services such as Medicaid, SSI, and other social services, assisting with healthcare and medical appointments, self-direction and any services identified in your Life Plan.
-Care Managers stay in contact with a regular schedule of meetings each quarter (depending on the level of service chosen), and members who contact their Care Manager can expect to hear back from them within 48 hours, except in an emergency.
+The Care Manager helps Members in many aspects of life, including planning for IDD services, maintaining services such as Medicaid, SSI, and other social services, assisting with healthcare and medical appointments, self-direction, and any services identified in your Life Plan.
+Care Managers stay in contact with a regular schedule of meetings each quarter (depending on the level of service chosen).
+Members who contact their Care Manager can expect to hear back from them within 48 hours, except in an emergency.

-The Life Plan is a tool created to guide choices and coordinate services across systems, created by the Care Manager and the person with I/DD, along with their natural supports such as parents, siblings and other caregivers.
+The Life Plan is a tool that guides choices and coordinates services across systems.
+The Care Manager and the person with IDD create the Life Plan with natural supports such as parents, siblings, and other caregivers.
 The Life Plan takes a personalized, comprehensive look at needs, wants, preferences, and strengths.
-When complete, the Life Plan guides delivery of developmental disability, medical and behavioral health services, and is regularly reviewed by you and your Care Manager.
+When complete, the Life Plan guides the delivery of developmental disability, medical, and behavioral health services.
+It is regularly reviewed by you and your Care Manager.

-OPWDD services support a range of basic and enhanced needs, including residential, clinical employment, community habilitation, day habilitation, and respite services.
-Persons with intellectual disabilities, cerebral palsy, Down syndrome, autism spectrum disorders, Prader-Willi syndrome and other neurological impairments can apply to receive OPWDD funded services, which are delivered directly and through a network of approximately 500 nonprofit service providing agencies.
+OPWDD services support a range of basic and enhanced needs, including residential, employment, community habilitation, day habilitation, and respite services.
+Persons with intellectual disabilities, cerebral palsy, Down syndrome, autism spectrum disorders, Prader-Willi syndrome, and other neurological impairments can apply to receive OPWDD-funded services.
+These services are delivered directly and through a network of approximately 500 nonprofit service-providing agencies